melonybox/Big_DB_Front/README.md

 ### `npm start`

 Runs the app in the development mode.<br>
-When "Would you like to run the app on another port instead? (y/n)" appears.
+When "Would you like to run the app on another port instead? (y/n)" appears.<br>
 Input "y"

 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.